 UK hydrogen technology development

 The UK has committed to reaching net zero carbon emissions by 2050.
 While the energy sector has begun implementing a decarbonisation strategy to reduce its environmental impact, the transport and industrial sectors have seen little improvement and continue to account for a large proportion of emissions.
-As such, the UK has a long way to go to truly decarbonise its most energy intensive sectors and will require a range of solutions.
+As such, the UK is using hydrogen technology as one of the solutions necessary to truly decarbonise its most energy intensive sectors.

 UK hydrogen industry development drivers